abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

   ![Die](https://user-images.githubusercontent.com/69652104/214504383-203376f6-4efe-40f3-a713-644c64ed1bbc.png)

   ### Introduction to RISC-V
+  **RISC-V** is an open instruction set architechture rooted on **reduced instruction set computer principles**.
+It is an open source ISA used for processor design.
+  #### RISC-V Characterstics
+  * It uses one clock cycle per instruction.
+  * It follows the th RISC Princples.
+  * It has both 32-bit and 64-bit varients.
+It also support floating point instruction.
+  * It avoids micro-architechture or technology dependent features.
+  * It accelerates the time for design to reach the market as it uses open-source IP.

   ### Software to Hardware
   The flow shows how the high level language (at software end) gets converted to machine language (at hardware end) and then gets executed on the package.